Tiamat-Tech/InSight-o3/README.md

 ```
 The vSearcher model will be downloaded automatically from [HuggingFace](https://huggingface.co/m-Just/InSight-o3-vS).

+Since the evaluation is based on API, there will be randomness in the results (the fluctuation can be huge sometimes).
+We recommend setting `NUM_VAL_TRIALS` to at least 3 and computing the average for more reliable results.

 ### Training
 For training, simply change the above snippet for evaluation as follows:
 1. Add `export TRAIN_FILES='<path(s) to training dataset file(s) (in parquet format)>'`